S3-working-group/s3-practical-guide/readme.md

 German, Hebrew and French versions also exist and are also available via [sociocracy30.org/guide/](http://sociocracy30.org/guide/).
 If you want to help with translations into your language, please take a look at the [translations page](http://sociocracy30.org/translations/).

+## Contribution Policy

+This repository serves several main purposes:

+- as a means of making all content available to people who want to build on it in simple and open file formats
+- as a means of deploying the practical guide in its various forms
+- as a means of making the text easily accessible for translations
+- as a means of making changes to the practical guide transparent

+The actual content of the practical guide is being developed outside of this repository by Lili David, James Priest and Bernhard Bockelbrink, and only pushed to that repository after

+If you want to contribute towards the improvement of the Practical Guide, we have set up [a dedicated page](https://sociocracy30.org/ways-of-contributing-to-the-development-of-s3/ that explains how to notify us about typos and corrections, how to raise technical issues and how to suggest more significant updates to the content).
+Please note that we can't promise picking up github issues on a regular basis, and due to the nature of our development process, and we can't guarantee that we will accept any pull requests.

 ## Project Structure

 - `content`: all the files that are uploaded to Crowdin for translation (or downloaded from crowdin to the translated repositories)